DeveloperCielo/API-3.0/source/english.md

 ## Creating a sale with Authentication

-To create a transaction with authentication that uses credit card, you must send a request using the POST method to the Payment feature as shown.
+To create a transaction with authentication that uses credit card, you must send a request using the 'POST' method to the Payment feature as shown.

 <aside class="notice"><strong>Authentication:</strong> In this mode the cardholder is directed to the bank's authentication environment card issuer where the inclusion of the password of the card will be requested.</aside>